The Chairman of the Board

 Richard Troksa (56, US citizen) is responsible for executive level consulting and Board of director guidance in the field of new technologies at Gold Aspen Consulting.
 An engineer by training, he holds a Bachelor of Science in Engineering from Purdue University and a Master of Science in Engineering from Colorado State University.
 Richard began his career at IBM in 1984 and held numerous technical and business positions leading to a Business Line Manager executive role in 2003.
 He then joined Exstream Software, becoming President and CEO in 2007.
 In 2008, he joined Hewlett-Packard (HP) as Vice-president of Enterprise Software until 2010.
 Richard also possesses strong financial and managerial experiences associated with the development and deployment of new technologies in both hardware and software markets.
 Richard Troksa was appointed director of Neopost S.A. during the Annual General Meeting on 1 July 2016 for a three-year term.
 His mandate was renewed in advance during the Annual General Meeting held on 29 June 2018, for a period of three years, i.e. until the Annual General Meeting of 2021.

 Nathalie Wright (54, French) began her career at Digital Equipment France before joining NewBridge Networks France.
 She was then Country Manager and Sales Director for France at MCI, then Easynet, then Vice President of Southern Europe in charge of the Commercial Strategy for France, Italy, Spain & the Middle East on behalf of AT&T. She then joined Microsoft in 2009 as Director of the Public Sector division and then General Manager of the Large Enterprise and Strategic Alliances division.
 In 2017, Nathalie Wright was Vice President of Software at IBM France.
 Since February 2018, she is in charge of the Group's Digital & IT Transformation of the Rexel Group.
 The ratification of the appointment of Nathalie Wright to the Group's Board of Directors was approved by the Annual General Meeting of Shareholders held on June 29, 2018.
-Her mandate will run through the remaining term of her predecessor, i.e. until the Annual General Meeting of 2020.
+Her mandate was renewed at the Annual General Meeting of 28 June 2019 for a new three-year term, i.e. until the Annual General Meeting of 2022.